big-wisdom/Endeavor/README.md

   * I then got it to send a user token to the Cloud Run service to authenticate all requests.
 So now I know I have encrypted network traffic, and I have authenticated endpoints with a central identity provider project.
 WOO HOO!
 =======
 ----------------- HERE'S MY PLAN -----------------

+* Make the CalendarEventScreen handle a .repeatingOnly(RepeatingCalendarEvent? rce) constructor in create mode
+  *

 * Schedules
   * Plan (~40 tasks)
     * Prepare Existing Code